Table Tennis FAQ

 Out of this World

 Does perfect equipment help me play better?
 Yes, of course.
 But by how much?
 Not as much as you might think.
-Perfect equipment might only improve your game by around 5% to 10% (compared to any other standard, decent option).
-For professionals, however, that small improvement can make a significant difference, as their skills are already near their peak.
+Perfect equipment might only improve your game by somewhere between 1% to 10% (compared to any other standard, decent option).
+For professionals, though, that small improvement can make a significant difference, as their skills are already near their peak.

 For most recreational players, however, there's far more potential for improvement in areas like timing, technique, footwork, and strategy.
 Focusing on these aspects can lead to much greater progress than the small boost that perfect equipment might provide.